 - Helmet speakers can be only for communication purposes

-- Motorcycle must have at least one rear-view mirror
+- The motorcycle must have at least one rear-view mirror

 - The motorcycle must have minimum liability insurance

-- Motorcycle must pass appropriate exams based on their classification of motorcycle
+- The motorcycle must pass appropriate exams based on their classification of motorcycle

 - Motorcycles must use daytime headlights

 - Motorcyclist must abide by all street signs, signals, and traffic laws

 - Motorcyclist must have the appropriate license plate issued

-- Passenger seat and footrest required for passengers traveling on bike
+- Passenger seat and footrest required for passengers traveling on the bike

 - Riders must wear eye protection unless windscreen is present